danielhstahl/binomial_tree_rust/README.md

 ## Speed

 This library takes roughly .4 seconds compared to .7 seconds for my C++ library for a 5000 step European call option.
+To run with benchmarks, use `cargo test --release -- --nocapture`.